LimitlessNd/A1.1/README.md

 ## 3. Channels

-Channels are sub-sections inside a group where conversations happen.
+Channels are sub-sections inside a group where conversations will eventually happen.

 ### Channels Table